TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ## b.
 Login into Biowulf and download the workshop's guide

 Biowulf is a cluster or grid of High Performance Computing workstations/computers.
 Each workstation is called a "node".
-When you login into the Biowulf cluster, you always login to a special node/computer called the login node and whose name is "biowulf.nih.gov".
+When you login into the Biowulf cluster, you always login into a special node/computer called the login node and whose name is "biowulf.nih.gov".

 In the terminal, type the following command to login into Biowulf.
 ```